daniellim27/sistem-angkutan-cng/MD's/whatsdone_module2.md

 - Transaction display enhanced for SPBG information
 - Form validation and auto-calculation implemented
 - Toggle functionality for gas filling sections
+- **🎯 BACKEND VALIDATION**: SPBG-specific field validation rules fully implemented in controllers
+- **🎯 API RESPONSES**: Response schemas updated to include all new SPBG fields
+- **🎯 FORM PROCESSING**: Backend properly processes SPBG form submissions with validation
+- **🎯 DATABASE INTEGRATION**: All SPBG fields properly stored and retrieved from database
+- **🎯 FORM INTEGRATION**: Seamless data flow between different forms and pages

 ### ❌ **What's Left**
-- **Backend Validation**: Implement SPBG-specific field validation rules
-- **API Responses**: Update response schemas to include all new SPBG fields
-- **Form Processing**: Ensure backend properly processes SPBG form submissions
+- **Nothing!** Phase 2 is **100% COMPLETE** 🎉

 ### 🧪 **How to Test It**